-Generally, anyone you pay to prepare your return must sign it in the space provided at the bottom of page 4 of the Form 1.
+Generally, anyone you pay to prepare your return must sign it in the space provided at the bottom of page 5 of the Form 1-NR/PY.
 Tax return preparers are authorized to sign the return by means of a rubber stamp, mechanical device, or computer software program, which must include either a facsimile or printed name of the preparer.
 Preparers are personally responsible for affixing their signatures to returns.
-Preparers must also provide their Social Security number (SSN) or Preparer Tax Identification Number (PTIN) and Employer Identification Number (EIN) in the spaces provided at the bottom of page 4 of the Form 1.
+Preparers must also provide their Social Security Number (SSN) or Preparer Tax Identification Number (PTIN) and Employer Identification Number (EIN) in the spaces provided at the bottom of page 5.
 The preparer must give you a copy of the return for your records.
 Someone who prepares your return but does not charge you should not sign your return.